standardhealth/cimpl-doc/docs/cimpl6Tutorial_helloWorld.md

 Description:     "An extension indicating whether to say hello"
 Value:           boolean
 ```
-This is a CIMPL class file.
+This is a CIMPL class file that defines a class called `HelloWorld` and gives that class one property, `SayHello`.

 ### 2) Define a Mapping to FHIR